-The Trustee acknowledges that there is a link between the investment strategy, the expected return and the risk taken.
-The Trustee formally reviewed the Plan's investment strategy in the first half of 2018 with a view to reduce overall risk and agreed to pursue a bespoke Cashflow Driven Investment strategy where the portfolio is allowed to evolve over time in line with the maturity of holdings.
-The portfolio that has been implemented at the beginning of 2019, is outlined in Appendix A and has a target return of gilts + 1.5% (p.a.).
-After allowing for the evolution of the portfolio over time, this equates to gilts + 1.0% (p.a.) over the lifetime of the Plan.
+The Trustee acknowledges that there is a link between the investment strategy, the expected return and the risk taken and the Trustee reviews the Plan's investment strategy on a regular basis.
+Since the implementation of the Plan' low-risk investment strategy in early 2019, the focus of the strategy has been on maintaining a low-risk profile focussed on a high degree of liability matching and achieving the required return through more contractual, credit assets.
+The portfolio that has been implemented has a target return of broadly gilts + 1.0% (p.a.) to gilts + 1.5% (p.a.).
 The investment strategy is kept under review.